edouardfouche/MCDE-experiments/README.md

 ## Contributing

 We welcome contributions to the repository and bug reports on GitHub.

 For questions and comments, please contact `edouard.fouche@kit.edu`, or open an issue.

 ## Related Projects

-- We propose a standalone, deployment-ready version of MCDE in this [repository](https://github.com/edouardfouche/MCDE)
+- We propose a standalone, deployment-ready version of MCDE in this [repository](https://github.com/edouardfouche/MCDE).

-- The experiments use a data generator, from this [repository](https://github.com/edouardfouche/DataGenerator)
+- We developed a data generator for these experiments, which we released independently [here](https://github.com/edouardfouche/DataGenerator).

 ## Acknowledgements